kakkerlagourishankar/liver/README.md

-# Liver Disease Prediction Web App
+# Liver Disease Prediction Web Application

 A machine learning-powered web application that predicts the likelihood of liver disease based on user-provided medical parameters.